10 women who changed the classical music world forever

 From the 12th through to 21st century, we celebrate 10 extraordinary women who broke new ground and left an indelible mark on the classical music world.

-The stories, struggles, and world-changing successes of 10 incredible women in the history classical music.
+On International Women’s Day, we look at the stories, struggles, and world-changing successes of 10 incredible women in the history classical music.

 Hildegard of Bingen (1098-1179)